yelements/GameDesign02/README.md

 ##This is for the students of BHSVA attending the Game Design Class

-Instructor: Jose Ortiz;
+Instructor: Jose Ortiz\s\s
-Teacher's Assistant: David Echevarria;
+Teacher's Assistant: David Echevarria